Who killed Juanita Nielsen?

-Juanita was involved in the Green Bans movement, a powerful 1970s alliance between residents and trade unions, that defended the right of low income communities to live in the inner city of Sydney, particularly in Kings Cross and Woolloomooloo.
-She campaigned against the violent eviction of long term tenants on Victoria Street, Kings Cross, who were being pushed out to make way for the construction of high rise apartment blocks.
-Her struggle revealed dark connections between developers, organised crime, corrupt police officers and state power; her death forming a riddle which lies at the heart of contemporary Sydney.
+On July 4th, 1975 Juanita Nielsen, low-income housing activist, style icon and journalist, known for her large beehive hairdo, went to what she believed was a “business meeting” at The Carousel Club, Kings Cross, Sydney and vanished, never to be seen again.
+Juanita was involved in the Green Bans movement, a powerful 1970s alliance between residents and trade unions, that defended the right of low-income communities to live in the inner city of Sydney, particularly in Kings Cross and Woolloomooloo.
+She campaigned against the violent eviction of long-term tenants on Victoria Street who were being pushed out to make way for the construction of high-rise apartment blocks.
+Her struggle revealed dark connections between developers, organised crime, corrupt police officers and politicians; her death forms a riddle that lies at the heart of contemporary Sydney.

 The Beehive speculates on the circumstances of Nielsen’s murder by presenting 1,344 algorithmically generated possible scenarios, each version pieced together from documentary footage and fictional scenes involving Nielsen (played by various actors).
 This fragmented, non-linear approach prevents the viewer from seeing the whole picture, or fully resolving their own interpretation of events; after all, the case remains open.
 What is clear across versions is the connection made between gentrification and colonization, which forms the powerful central message of the work – LAURA FESLIER, ArtAsiaPacific Magazine.